 Nationwide traces its history back to 1926, but offers personal banking options that are forward-looking, including online checking accounts.
 The company, which began in the insurance business, has grown substantially over the last 80 years.
 In 2007, it expanded its line of financial services to include an online bank division, Nationwide Bank.

 Nationwide Bank offers various deposit products, loans and lines of credit, including:

 Nationwide has a free online checking account called E-Checking.
 The account has no monthly maintenance fees with direct deposit and eight debit card purchases per month.
 There is a $50 minimum deposit to open an E-Checking account.
 In addition to saving money on fees, Nationwide customers benefit from this high interest checking account with higher deposits earning higher bank rates.

 For savings, you can choose between a regular savings account and a holiday savings account.
-You may also opt for a money market account or one of Nationwide's certificates of deposit (CDs), which feature terms from 3 months to 5 years.
+These accounts benefit from high interest savings account rates and there is no minimum to earn APY.
+You may also opt for a money market account or one of Nationwide's CDs, which feature terms from 3 month CDs to 5 year CDs.
 Nationwide Bank also offers IRA accounts to help build your retirement savings.